sakib412/fluentform/readme.txt

 **Advanced Form Styler (Pro)**
 Advanced form styler is our most amazing feature of 2019 and we are so much excited about it and I am sure our users will love it.
 Using this styler, you can easily style every element of a form.
 We also added four pre-defined styles template that you can just select and pre-defined css will be added applied realtime.
 If you choose custom design then the styler will show the style elements based on your form's available styles and you and you can design the form elements fro the style controls.

+**Build Quizzes Easily (Pro)**
+Fluent Forms Pro comes with a brilliant option for making quizzes.
+Now you can engage more users with enticing quizzes built with Fluent Forms inside yor WordPress dashboard.
+The quiz builder alllows you to create a survey quiz, fun quiz, personality quiz, trivia quiz, and more.
+You can assign scores to each question and let people know how they perform via instant or email notifications.

 **Create PDF from Form Submission**
 Now, You can generate PDF from your templates and download or attach the PDF via email.
 This feature is completely free.